hashim222/p5-coding-library/README.md

   - #### **Home Page**

-    - On the home page, the user can scroll down to see all the posts created by other users in the app so far
+    - On the home page, users can scroll down to see all the posts created by other users in the app so far.

       ![home page](./src/assets/readme-images/home-page.png)

     - Each post can be searched either by typing the title of the post or by typing the username.
-Only the home page, followings feed, and bookmarked topics pages display the search bar option.
+    - The search bar is only visible on the home page, followings feed, and bookmarked topics pages.

       ![search post](./src/assets/readme-images/search-posts.png)